 Dhruv holds a Distinction in Computer Science and Machine Learning from University College London, and a 1st Class BSc in Economics from the LSE.
 He was a product manager and co-founder of two London based machine intelligence startups, and Entrepreneur First alum.
 He wrote his thesis in cost-sensitive classification and distant supervision for statistical claim detection.

 Rishabh has been the CTO at Neuron, a New Delhi based machine learning startup, and involved with research and development of Scalable Deep Learning Models for Natural Language Processing (NLP).
 He is an active open source contributor and Google Summer of Code Intern.
-He is interested in working with Generative Models and carrying out research work in the field of Natural Language Understanding (NLU), and holds a BSc.in Computer Science and Engineering from SMVDU, Jammu.
+He is interested in working with Generative Models and carrying out research work in the field of Natural Language Understanding (NLU), and holds a Bachelor in Technology (B.Tech) from SMVDU, Jammu.

 Sebastian is a Reader at University College London and leading the Machine Reading Lab.
 He is an Allen Distinguished Investigator, Marie Curie fellow and received a Google Focused Research award.
 Sebastian is generally interested in the intersection of Natural Language Processing and Machine Learning, and particularly interested in teaching machines to read and to reason with what was read.
 He has published various papers on this topic, covering questions related to scalable inference, probabilistic programming and representation learning.